Kajak

 Day 1: Finally it starts!

 Note: In the area of this stage, the Danube is an economically and industrially shaped river with many power plants.
-At a distance of 5 kilometers there is a power plant with a barrage, which makes this section a bit tough.
+At a distance of 5 Kilometers there is a power plant with a barrage, which makes this section a bit tough.

 2nd daily stage from Donauwörth to Kelheim: